How to host a house concert

 Typically the invitation includes only the date, the town/city, and the host’s email address for inquiries.
 When you confirm a reservation, you supply the street address and other details.

-If you’re hosting a show and want to limit the guest list to your friends, just discuss that with the performer in advance.
+If you’re hosting a show and want to limit the guest list to your friends, discuss that with the performer in advance.

 Invitations

 Send your invitations a month or so before the concert, and ask people to reserve seats.
-You can use email or a service like Eventbrite that automatically tracks RSVPs.
+You can use email or a service like Eventbrite that tracks RSVPs.
 You will probably need to send a few reminders in the weeks leading up to the show.

 A few tips for invitations: